ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Finally, CSR models usually provide a single point estimate as the projection.
 While this might be sufficient for some planning purposes, it makes it difficult to account for expected external shocks or uncertainty in enrollment, leaving further guesswork for the policy maker to adjust the projection based on their knowledge of local trends and conditions.

-[^4]: This becomes a major issue because projections are really only useful in times of sudden shifts in enrollment.
+[^issue]: This becomes a major issue because projections are really only useful in times of sudden shifts in enrollment.

 ### Moving Decaying Average Models

 The main limitation of decaying weight models is that they still assume the recent past is the best guide to the future, and they weight it more heavily.
-When a district experiences a structural break (e.g., a school closure, a new housing development, a sudden boundary change), the most recent years may be the least representative of what comes next, and down-weighting older data makes that worse.[^5] The models also offer no built-in way to quantify how uncertain the projection is.
+When a district experiences a structural break (e.g., a school closure, a new housing development, a sudden boundary change), the most recent years may be the least representative of what comes next, and down-weighting older data makes that worse.[^shift] The models also offer no built-in way to quantify how uncertain the projection is.
 A single weighted average produces a single point estimate, leaving planners without a sense of the range of plausible outcomes.

-[^5]: Sometimes, this can also be a strenght of these models.
+[^shifts]: Sometimes, this can also be a strenght of these models.
 For example, enrollment rates were very volatile following school re-opening after COVID.
 Down-weighting these years isn't a bad idea after all.

 ### Regression and Structural Model Challenges